Stephan Weidner: Personal life

-Weidner was married and has one child.
-He currently lives in Dublin, Ireland and Ibiza, Spain.
+Weidner was married and has two children (a son and a daughter).
+He currently lives in Portugal and Ibiza, Spain.

 In addition to his music projects, Weidner also designs clothes.
 He aims to create fashion with subtle messages that help the wearer to express his or her own style.
 The clothes (criticized as being overly expensive as compared to similar clothing lines) are sold through an online store called W Couture.